 About Clockworks Press®

 Clockworks Press® was founded in 2016 by Brooklyn-based artist and printmaker Holly E. Brown.
 Ms. Brown’s graphic prints and drawings are inspired by architecture, and balance the rhythm between the rawness of reality and the abstract.
 Through her dynamic compositions Ms. Brown’s work evokes a precise structure and control of the urban environment.
 Using a reductive approach to collagraph printmaking she juxtaposes a positive and negative environment where space, form, and perspective are carefully interwoven.
 Her passion for sustainability got her working with repurposed denim.
-She was most recently featured on Tencel's™ denim blog Carved in Blue and the Long-John Denim Blog.
-She was most recently interviewed by Ani Wells of Simply Suzette and Rivet Magazine (2019).
+She was most recently featured on Tencel's™ denim blog Carved in Blue (2020) and the Long-John Denim Blog (2020).
+She was also interviewed by Ani Wells of Simply Suzette (2019) and Rivet Magazine (2019).
 You can listen to Holly speak about her work at the NY Denim Hangs Podcast (2020)

 Holly received a B.F.A. from Syracuse University and an M.A. from Brooklyn College.
 Her solo exhibition “Recente Werken” at Ray Brandstore, a denim boutique in Delft (2016) debuted her work in the Netherlands and sparked her strong interest in working with repurposed denim and creating a more sustainable printmaking practice.
 She has since gone on to also up-cycle US Navy camouflage for her latest project, The W28 Tote.

 She has exhibited in several group shows throughout the United States and Europe.
 Ms. Brown was an Artist-in-Residence at Grafische Werkplaats, The Hague (2016) and The Cooper Union, NYC (2005).
 She had a studio at the Textile Arts Center from 2019-2020 and continues to keep strong ties with the community there.